vodquang96/django-anymail/docs/sending/anymail_additions.rst

     if you try to access it.

-    This might cause problems in your test cases, because Django `substitutes its own locmem email backend`_ during testing (so anymail_status won't be set even after sending).
-Your code should either guard against a missing anymail_status attribute, or use :class:`AnymailMessage` (or the :class:`AnymailMessageMixin`) which initializes its anymail_status attribute to a default AnymailStatus object.
+    This might cause problems in your test cases, because Django :ref:`substitutes its own locmem EmailBackend <django:topics-testing-email>`
+    during testing (so anymail_status never gets attached to the EmailMessage).
+    If you run into this, you can: change your code to guard against a missing anymail_status attribute; switch from using EmailMessage to :class:`AnymailMessage` (or the :class:`AnymailMessageMixin`) to ensure the anymail_status attribute is always there; or substitute :ref:`Anymail's test backend <test-backend>` in any affected test cases.

     After sending through an Anymail backend,
     :attr:`~AnymailMessage.anymail_status` will be an object with these attributes: